dartie/knowledge-base/Docker/Docker.md

   * `--privileged`: allows to run special commands such as `ifconfig eth0 down` which otherwise returns `SIOCSIFFLAGS: Operation not permitted`
   * `--mac-address`: run the container with a specific mac address
   * `--hostname`: run the container with a specific hostname
+  * `--restart` : allows to apply a restart policy.
+It accepts the following values:
+    * `no` [default] : Do not automatically restart the container.
+    * `on-failure[:max-retries]` : Restart the container if it exits due to an error, which manifests as a non-zero exit code.
+Optionally, limit the number of times the Docker daemon attempts to restart the container using the :max-retries option.
+    * `always` : Always restart the container if it stops.
+If it is manually stopped, it is restarted only when Docker daemon restarts or the container itself is manually restarted.
+    * `unless-stopped` : Similar to always, except that when the container is stopped (manually or otherwise), it is not restarted even after Docker daemon restarts.

 ```bash